About Me

 Coding Principles

-Stay short, stay clean, code what is asked for.
+It's also always important not to overshoot the goal: Stay short, stay clean, and code only what is necessary.

 Interest in Ethical Hacking and Data Protection